critical-links/c3-apps-starter/TUTORIAL.md

 -rw-r--r-- 1 mario users 5666 May 16 17:08 wordpress-tutorial_1.0.0.c3app
 ```

-done we have a bundle with our c3 c3app `wordpress-tutorial_1.0.0.c3app`
+Now we have a bundle with our c3 c3app `wordpress-tutorial_1.0.0.c3app`

-### Deploy App on a C3 device
+### Deploy App on a C3 Micro-Cloud device

-to deploy/simulate a c3cloudcontrol/syncthing installation one can use `pushToC3.sh` script to push c3app on a c3 device
+To deploy/simulate a c3cloudcontrol/syncthing installation one can use `pushToC3.sh` script to push c3app to a C3 Micro-Cloud device

-first we need to know the ip address of our c3, or use it's domain for ex `c3edu.online`,
+First we need to know the ip address of the C3 Micro-Cloud device, or use its domain (ex `c3edu.online`).
-in our case we use domain name `c3edu.online`
+In our case we use domain name `c3edu.online` (this is the one that you will most probably also use)
-if our c3 **only responds to a specific ip** we must tweak `pushToC3.sh` script to change its default `C3_ADDRESS` ex `C3_ADDRESS="c3@192.168.1.120"` in the case our c3 ip address is `192.168.1.120`
+If your C3 Micro-Cloud **only responds to a specific ip** we must tweak `pushToC3.sh` script to change its default `C3_ADDRESS` ex `C3_ADDRESS="c3@192.168.1.120"` in the case your C3 Micro-Cloud IP address is `192.168.1.120`

-we can test communication with a simple ssh connection
+We can test communication with a simple ssh connection

 ```shell
 # test ssh connection